 “I knew where I wanted to be and what I wanted to be doing – I wanted to become self-employed but just thought there was no way I’d be able to afford it.

 “I wouldn’t have been able to do it without Positive People.

-“The biggest challenge I was facing was making everything work around the children.
+“The biggest challenge I faced was making everything work around the children.
 Childcare, finding the time to study and work, and earning enough to pay for everything.

-“When it all just seemed too much, even simply having someone to talk to that helped me find my way.
+“When it all just seemed too much, it was simply having someone to talk to that helped me find my way.

 “I received ongoing support from people who believed in me.
 They always had answers to my questions and the communication was good.
 Everything happened so quickly and efficiently.

 “My future goals are to become a fully qualified saddler with Master Saddlers.
 I would also like to employ an apprentice to give someone the opportunities that I didn’t have.
 I love training and teaching people, so it would be great to help others with their goals.